olutosin007/ezihub/docs/01-branding-and-styling/05-Ezihub-Website-Summary-01.md

 ### Color Scheme Transformation
 - **Primary Brand Color**: Changed from generic blue (`#4a6cf7`) to **Trusted Blue** (`#1f6db5`)
 - **Dark Background**: Updated to **Sensei Blue** (`#0f315b`) for professional authority
-- **Visual Consistency**: All buttons, links, and brand elements now use the EziHub color palette
+- **Visual Consistency**: All buttons, links, and brand elements now use the ézíhub color palette
 - **Logo Integration**: Updated all SVG logos and brand graphics to match new colors

 ### Visual Enhancements